 The consultation document, FAQs and further information on how to make a submission can be found on the Waka Kotahi NZ Transport Agency website: www.nzta.govt.nz/accessible-streets-consultation(external link)

-The consultation will be open from 9 March to 22 April 2020.
+The consultation is open from 9 March to 20 May 2020 (note this date has been extended from the original deadline of 22 April 2020).
 Feedback gained from the consultation will inform development of any final rule changes later in 2020.

 Last updated on: